Tom Ravenscroft

 Thomas James Dalglish Ravenscroft (born 6 February 1980) is a British radio presenter and disc jockey.
-He currently hosts a BBC Radio 6 Music show featuring new and unsigned music.
-He is the son of DJ John Peel.
+He previously hosted a BBC Radio 6 Music show featuring new and unsigned music.
+He is the son of the late DJ John Peel.

 Career

 Working initially in TV as a production assistant, Ravenscroft also developed as a journalist researching new music.

 Following the death of his father, John Peel, in 2004, Ravenscroft was involved as researcher with the Channel 4 television documentary John Peel's Record Box and, with his mother Sheila and other members of the family, in the completion of his father's autobiography Margrave of the Marshes, unfinished at his death.

 In November 2005, to coincide with John Peel's posthumous induction into the UK Music Hall of Fame, Ravenscroft organised the production and release of a tribute single to him, a cover version of one of Peel's favourite songs, Buzzcocks's Ever Fallen in Love.
 Alongside the song's original vocalist, Pete Shelley, the record featured an eclectic line-up of musicians hand-picked by Ravenscroft, all of whom his father had played prior to their success and in some cases for the first time on radio.
 This line-up included Robert Plant of Led Zeppelin, Roger Daltrey of The Who, David Gilmour of Pink Floyd, Peter Hook from New Order, Andy Gill of Gang of Four, Elton John and Jeff Beck alongside newer artists including The Futureheads, the Soledad Brothers, El Presidente and The Datsuns.

 Peel had once described the majority of music radio output in Britain as "predictable porridge", and from 2005 Ravenscroft was involved with his brother William in developing a service for unsigned acts.
 By 2007 it had become a web portal, Unpredictable Porridge (now defunct but partially archived), whose partnership arrangement with Universal Music allowed new acts to submit their material online directly to A&R managers at the record label.

 In August 2006, Channel 4 signed Ravenscroft to present a weekly show, SlashMusic, on its short-lived digital station 4Radio.
 The show, interacting with a website hosting music uploaded by unsigned bands, involved Ravenscroft in research but, as media consultant Paul Robinson noted in The Guardian, the show's scripted format stilted his developing presentation style ensuring that "he delivers his lines at breakneck speed, obviously reading, which rather loses the sense of personal recommendation and intimacy".
 Ravenscroft also presented the New Music Download podcast for the station's website.